Khosravi, Kermanshah

+Khosravi (خسروی) is a village in, and the capital of, Alvand Rural District of the Central District of Qasr-e Shirin County, Kermanshah province, Iran.

 History

 On 10 May 1992, an unidentified number of Iraqi and Iranian POWs were exchanged at Khosravi border; on 19 May 1993, another 200 Iraqi POWs were released there; and on 18 August 1995, approximately 100 Iraqi POWs were released near the Iran/Iraq border of Mundharieh-Khosravi.
-In october 1995, Iran and Iraq agreed to exchange the remains of the troops killed from both sides during the war via Khosravi border crossing.
+In October 1995, Iran and Iraq agreed to exchange the remains of the troops killed from both sides during the war via Khosravi border crossing.
 Another POW exchange occurred in March 2003.

 The first group of Iranian religious tourists left for Iraq on 15 August 1998 via Khosravi after 20 years of border closure to pilgrims.
 Prior to 2003, Khosravi was the sole official and active border crossing between Iran and Iraq.

+Demographics

+Ethnicity

+The village is populated by Kurds.

+Population

+At the time of the 2006 National Census, the village's population was 11 in 5 households.
+The following census in 2011 counted 32 people in 13 households.
+The 2016 census measured the population of the village as 52 people in 11 households.
+It was the most populous village in its rural district.